-The B'nai B'rith International (BBI) Center for Community Action (CCA) helps BBI serve individual Jewish communities and the world, providing disaster relief and services to those in need, promoting respect for others and celebrating diversity, and offering a helping hand.
+The B'nai B'rith International Center for Community Action (CCA) helps BBI serve individual Jewish communities and the world, providing disaster relief and services to those in need, promoting respect for others and celebrating diversity, and offering a helping hand.

 Mobilizing Aid to Japan

 On March 11, 2011, Japan was devastated by a catastrophic earthquake followed by a tsunami—said to be the fifth largest in history—that sent waves as high as 33 feet to pummel the shoreline causing devastation and destruction.
 B’nai B’rith once again mobilized its Disaster Relief Fund and raised nearly $90,000 to aid the victims.